NachoColl/blockchain-web-services/docs/index.md

 <p align="center">
   <img src="img/Real-TimeFees4Customer.jpeg" /><br/>
   <strong>Figure 5.
-Fees trading and Blockchain Web Services token circular economy.</strong>
+Customers managing Fees to call Smart Contracts.</strong>
 </p>

 Blockchain Web Services implements an innovative approach: the platform deals with any required funding in real-time, so users do not have to deal with it.